zaach/node-fx-sync/README.md

 # node-fx-sync

-Create a new Firefox Account in Firefox 29 or newer and you'll be able to use this module to download your data.
+Create a new Firefox Account in Firefox 29 or newer and you'll be able to use this module to download your Sync data.
 Fancy!

 ## Install